bugtamer/areca-backup-legacy-documentation/README.md

 ## Documentation

+The original online Areca sites:

+- `areca-backup.org` was no longer available and now has a new owner since about 2024-07-04.
-The original online sites (areca-backup.org and arecavss.com) are no longer available.
+- `arecavss.com` is no longer available.

 See these backups:

 - [areca-backup.org](./areca-backup.org/README.md)
 - [arecavss.com](./arecavss.com//README.md)